olumidesan/scrabble/README.md

 ### Known Issues / Ongoing Bug Fixes
 - Certain in-rack drags of pieces cause them to disappear.
 Only happens if it's not your turn to play.
 - The final scoring pipeline hasn't been updated to add the scores of other players to the player who emptied his/her rack to end the game.
 - Zoom needs to be adjusted (reduced or increased) to get proper game layout.
-This isn't anything but my poor CSS skills.
+My display is 1920x1080 and it was developed for that.
+This isn't anything but my [very] poor CSS skills.
 I should fix this soon
 - Game cannot be resumed, so do not refresh your page once the game starts.
 I'm currently working on adding this feature.

 ### Collaborations and Development